- Computer Science

 In addition to strong technical and management skills, Computer Science educates students as future software designers with the requisite skills to design customized products and integrated services that meet the diverse needs of a multi-cultural, multi-ethnic, and increasingly smaller world united by rapid technological advances.

 Computer Science offers Associate of Science, Bachelor of Science and Master of Science degrees in Computer Science.
-Faculty members also actively participate in the teaching and advisement of Ph.D. students in the Integrated Computing doctoral program.
+Faculty members also actively participate in the teaching and advisement of Ph.D. students in the Computer and Information Sciences PhD Program.
 Computer Science also offers a minor in Information Assurance.

 The Construction Management faculty members believe students learn by doing and that their real-world experiences enhance professors’ ability to teach.
 This is reinforced by faculty members teaching courses in their fields of construction experience and by hands-on technical and computer laboratories.
 Local industry support enhances the program further by providing scholarships, internships, and high starting salaries.